Tom Sito: Career

 Sito left the Disney studio in 1995 to help set up the animation unit of DreamWorks SKG, later DreamWorks Animation.
-He worked on the films Antz, The Prince of Egypt, Paulie and Spirit: The Stallion Cimarron.
+He worked on the films Antz, The Prince of Egypt, Paulie and Spirit: Stallion of the Cimarron.
 He was the storyboard director of the first Shrek film and he was president of the Motion Picture Screen Cartoonist's Local 839 (later renamed The Animation Guild, I.A.T.S.E.
 Local 839) from 1992 to 2001, where he was awarded the title President Emeritus.
 He co-directed the animation for the Warner Bros.
 2001 movie Osmosis Jones and contributed to other animated films such as Looney Tunes: Back in Action (2003), Garfield (2004) and Son of the Mask (2005), the PBS TV series Click and Clack's As the Wrench Turns (2008) and the 2006 Taiwanese short Adventures in the NPM, which won first prize at the 2006 Tokyo Anime Festival.

 Tom Sito has lectured about animation around the world and has taught animation and animation history at UCLA Film School, The American Film Institute, Woodbury College and Santa Monica College.
 He became an instructor at the USC School of Cinematic Arts in 1994 and in December 2014 was named Chair of the John C. Hench Division of Animation and Digital Arts at USC.

 Tom Sito was interviewed for the PBS American Experience documentary "Walt Disney" (2014) for WGBH Boston.
 In 2015 he appeared in the documentary Floyd Norman: An Animated Life.
 In 2020 he was interviewed for the Reelz Channel documentary series Autopsy: The Last Hours of Walt Disney.

 He wrote the story for the short "Flash in the Pain", which appeared in the 2016 animated film Storks.